remorae/gpu-game-of-life/README.md

 * [ ] Stretch Goal: Control the speed of the simulation
 * [ ] Stretch Goal: Deploy “templates” of commonly-known entities in the Game of Life, e.g. gliders

-## Implementation Details
-All update operations will occur on the GPU.
-This will allow for huge grid sizes to be updated quickly.
-Ideally, along with tile-based kernel configuration, we will divide the grid into “chunks” and only update portions that have any alive cells for maximum performance.

 ## Demonstration

 ![Demonstration](https://cloud.alexplagman.com/index.php/s/SGQkPGqy943neQp/download)